Compare House Insurance

 If how you 'use' your house changes, it may be a 'change of circumstances' and the insurer will need to knowInsurers are constantly assessing their risk, and an event or decision you make may constitute a 'change in circumstance'.
 If this is the case, your insurance company may need to know.
 This can include:

 It is always smart to be on the same page as your insurer - if one of the above applies, a quick phone call will let you know where you stand.
 Be sure to take a note of the outcome and confirm it in an email to your insurer.
-COVID-19 has seen a rise in 'working from home' - house insurance policies cover this in most cases.
+Since 2020 there has been a rise in 'working from home' - house insurance policies cover this in most cases.
 However, here's what you need to know about 'material changes' to home use:

 Know this: